 March 27, 2020: Aerosoles wants to honor the hardworking healthcare and essential workers on the frontlines of the coronavirus crisis with free shoes.
 All you have to do is email email@example.com with a request for a pair for yourself or for a family member or friend.
 The brand is also donating 10% of its proceeds from the “Share The Love” Collection to Feeding America.

 March 26, 2020: The Ralph Lauren Corporate Foundation has committed $10 million to help in the fight against the novel coronavirus.
-The funds will be distributed into financial grants for workers with special medical needs; care for people with cancer who are particularly vulnerable amid the pandemic; contributions to the Health Organization COVID-19 Solidarity Response Fund; and a gift to the Council of Fashion Designers of America/Vogue Fashion Fund for COVID-19 relief to support the American fashion community.
+The funds will be distributed in financial grants for workers with special medical needs; care for people with cancer who are particularly vulnerable amid the pandemic; contributions to the World Health Organization COVID-19 Solidarity Response Fund; and a gift to the Council of Fashion Designers of America/Vogue Fashion Fund for COVID-19 relief to support the American fashion community.
 The company has also started producing 250,000 masks and 25,000 isolation gowns with its manufacturing partners in the U.S.

 March 26, 2020: Frye is joining in on the companies giving back to the fight against the coronavirus.
 With every online order made, the brand will be donating $10 to Feeding America’s COVID-19 Response Fund.
 They’re also offering a 30% sitewide discount with the code FIGHTHUNGER as well as allowing customers to donate an additional amount on top of the $10 upon checkout.